michael-swift/michael-swift.github.io/_art/remix-art.md

 ## AI Remixes

-I asked DALL-E to remix it.
+I asked the DALL-E API to remix it, masking various parts of the image and auto-generating prompts using GPT-3.
 Here are the results:

 <div class="image-gallery">
   <figure>